HomeBlog

 Performance marketing's strength is real: a company with a short sales cycle, strong landing pages, a defined offer and the cash to fund acquisition can create fast commercial movement through paid media.
 Salt & Fuessel's public site reinforces this with claims including minimum 5x ROI on its about page and 10x ROI on its SEM page.

 Performance marketing is spend-linear: when budget rises, activity rises, and when budget stops, campaign-driven results stop.
-That model works when the business wants immediate, measurable campaign performance and becomes the wrong choice when the business wants a pipeline system that continues creating signals, routing and outreach logic and installed inside their stacks.
+That model works when the business wants immediate, measurable campaign performance, and becomes the wrong choice when the business wants a pipeline system that keeps creating signals, routing and outreach logic while running inside its stack as an ongoing capability.

 The B2B long-sales-cycle problem is timing.
 Paid campaigns can reach a target account because the account fits targeting parameters, but that does not confirm the account is evaluating now.
-Dreamdata's 2026 B2B Go-to-Market Report found that the average B2B buyer journey now spans 272 days, which means pipeline attribution is far more complex than a single campaign report can capture.
+The average B2B buyer journey now spans several months, which means pipeline attribution is far more complex than a single campaign report can capture.

 That is why your CPL can look healthy while your pipeline conversion does not, because the campaign is measuring reach and the buying window is a different clock that the campaign has no visibility into.